RamXX/assetdownloader/README.md

 ## Purpose
 This program was written to maintain a local Postgres database with OHLCV data for all stocks in the Russell 1000 and NASDAQ 100 indexes.

-The motivation to write this is not having to constantly rely on Yahoo!
+The motivation to write this is not having to constantly relying on Yahoo!
 Finance to obtain historical data, increasing response time and decreasing API calls.

 ## Requirements